Galmoli/unity-cs-sample-code/README.md

 This repository contains some code I wrote while working on an unannounced title at Beefy.com as Junior Game Programmer.

 The functionality of this code is to obtain and store the player's username.
 We used **PlayFab** to store this data, but we could have switched to any other provider with **minimal impact on the codebase** because it followed the **Clean Architecture**.
-Further below, I will explain how it could be changed by just changing the specific implementation of the *getter* and the *setter*.
+Further below, I will explain how we could swap the provider by just changing the specific implementation of the *getter* and the *setter*.

 Note that the code in this repository won't compile out of the box because it may lack some libraries or scripts that I'm not allowed to share.